-Kanshu Sunadomari (1923-2010) is a Japanese Aikido master who founded the Manseikan Aikido style.
+Kanshu Sunadomari (1923-2010) is a Japanese Aikido master who founded the Manseikan Aikido.
 He was born in Kagoshima Prefecture, Japan and in his teens became an uchideshi (live-in student) of Morihei Ueshiba, the founder of aikido.

 His live-in apprenticeship under O-Sensei took place during World War II, and he also spent a brief period at the Aikikai Hombu Dojo after the war.